 Sweetened condensed milk: the sugar and other ingredients in the sweetened condensed milk means no additional sugar is needed and helps keep a smooth texture when the ice cream is frozen without the need for an ice cream machine.
 This is not the same as evaporated milk and you can not substitute with it.

 Neutral alcohol: half a shot of neutral 40% alcohol reduces the freezing point of this ice cream and keeps it scoopable straight from the freezer.
-You could use a different alcohol that complements the chocolate if you prefer, although you won't be able to taste it much, or leave it out all together.
+You could use a different alcohol that complements the chocolate if you prefer, although you won't be able to taste it much, or leave it out altogether.
 If you leave the alcohol out your ice cream will freeze firmer and you may need to leave it out for it to soften up a bit before you can scoop it.

 How to make no churn chocolate ice cream

-Chop up the semi sweet chocolate into small pieces and put into a heatproof bowl.
-Melt in the microwave in short thirty second to one minute bursts.
-Add tin of sweetened condense milk and mix well.
+Chop up the semi-sweet chocolate into small pieces and put them into a heatproof bowl.
+Melt in the microwave in short thirty-second to one-minute bursts.
+Add the tin of sweetened condensed milk and mix well.

 Sift the cocoa powder.
 Add salt, sifted cocoa powder and alcohol if using and mix well.

-Put the cream into a seperate bowl and beat with a hand electric beaters or in a stand mixer until soft peaks form.
+Put the cream into a separate bowl and beat with a hand electric beaters or in a stand mixer until soft peaks form.